seanzjxgit/LVGL_HiSpark_GUI_Demo/.github/README.md

-# pc_simulator_win_codeblocks
+# LVGL_HiSpark_GUI_Demo
-PC simulator project for LittlevGL embedded GUI Library for Windows in Codeblocks

-This requires the MinGW version of **CodeBlocks 20.03 or newer** to be installed.
+This is a project designed for HiSpark.Now ,it is focused on its GUI design works.

 ## How to use this:

 It is recommended to run on the x86 windows 11 operating system, using CodeBlocks.
+This requires the MinGW version of **CodeBlocks 20.03 or newer** to be installed.

 ### Here are some tips for using this project:
 1 Dowmload the Zip on your machine.